MBARI-BOG/MBARI-BOG-Kingfisher-dna-extract-protocol/MBARI_BOG_kingfisher_extract_dna.md

 ### Summary

-test
-{{page.samp_vol_we_dna_ext}}

-This protocol is used for [DNA extraction](analyses) of [sea water](environmental_medium) eDNA samples from Sterivex filters using contents of a [ZymoBIOMICS 96 Magbead DNA Kit](nucl_acid_ext_kit) and a KingFisher Flex robot.
-Optional use of Opentrons OT-2 Robot to prepare plates for KingFisher.
-This protocol is used by the Molecular and Computational Biodiversity group of [NOAA's Atlantic Oceanographic and Meteorological Laboratory](publisher).
+KingFisher Flex robot

 ### Method description and rationale

-This protocol is optimized for high throughput DNA extractions of Sterivex filters.
-It is easily reproducible and generates sufficient DNA yields while minimizing contamination and time requirements through the use of a KingFisher and optional use of an Opentrons OT-2 Pipetting Robot.
+This protocol is optimized for high throughput DNA extractions of flat PVDF 25mm diameter filters.

 ### Spatial coverage and environment(s) of relevance